-If a query is executed by a TAP service, the number of rows in the table of results may exceed a limit set by the user (using the MAXREC parameter or the TOP keyword in ADQL) or a limit set by the service implementation.
+If a query is executed by a TAP service, the number of rows in the table of results may exceed a limit requested by the user (using the MAXREC parameter) or a limit set by the service implementation (the default or maximum value of MAXREC).
 In these cases, the query is said to have 'overflowed'.
 Typically, a TAP service will not detect an overflow until some part of the table of results has been sent to the client.

-On detecting an overflow, a TAP service must produce a table of results that valid in the required output format and which contains all the results up to the point of overflow.
-Since an output overflow is not an error condition, the MIME type of the output VOTable must be the same as for any successful query and the HTTP status-code must be as for a successful, complete query.
+If an overflow occurs, the TAP service must produce a table of results that is valid, in the required output format, and which contains all the results up to the point of overflow.
+Since an output overflow is not an error condition, the MIME type of the output must be the same as for any successful query and the HTTP status-code must be as for a successful, complete query.